jaschac/nginx-resolution-tree/README.md

 ## **Legal notice and disclaimer**
 **This package is distributed under the Apache version 2.0 License, in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 IN NO EVENT  SHALL THE AUTHOR(s) BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF  SUCH DAMAGE.**

-Make sure to read the `LICENSE` that is distributed with `nginx-resolution-tree`.
+Make sure to read the [LICENSE](https://github.com/jaschac/nginx-resolution-tree/blob/master/LICENSE) that is distributed with `nginx-resolution-tree`.

 ## Overview
-`nginx-resolution-tree` is a Python package that generates *production ready* Nginx's vhost configuration files by resolving different listening ports, server names and locations scenarios.
+`nginx-resolution-tree`, also known as `nrt`, is a Python package that generates *production ready* Nginx's vhost configuration files by resolving different listening ports, server names and locations scenarios.

-Before installing and/or using `nginx-resolution-tree`, also known as `nrt`, make sure to check:
+Before installing and/or using `nginx-resolution-tree` make sure to check:

  - The [official Nginx documentation](http://nginx.org/en/docs/http/request_processing.html) for an in-depth description of how requests are processed.
- - The [Legal notice and disclaimer](#legal-notice-and-disclaimer) before installing it.
+ - The [Legal notice and disclaimer](#legal-notice-and-disclaimer).
 By installing and/or using `nrt` or any of its modules, **you accept and agree** with the terms it is distributed with.

 #### The Resolution Problem
 `nginx-resolution-tree` has been developed to support the [docker-nginx](https://github.com/jaschac/docker-nginx) project, which required a system able to generate valid Nginx virtual host configuration files dynamically, based on the containers it is linked with at execution time.
 It's sole role is thus to validate Nginx scenarios and generate valid *production ready* configuration files ready to be deployed.